Bioconductor/bioconductor.org/content/help/workflows/variants.md

 <h2 id="sample-workflow">Sample Workflow</h2>

-Performed with Bioconductor 2.10 and R >= 2.15.
+Performed with Bioconductor 2.11 and R >= 2.15;
+VariantAnnotation 1.3.9 in the devel branch.

 This workflow annotates variants found in the Transient Receptor Potential Vanilloid (TRPV) gene family on chromosome 17.
 The VCF file is available in